Siân James (novelist): Birth and academic posts

 James, born in Coed-y-bryn in Ceredigion, attended the University of Wales, Aberystwyth.
 She was a Fellow of the University of Wales, Aberystwyth, and of the Welsh Academy.
 She taught on the University of Glamorgan's Masters' degree in Creative Writing.
 She was later awarded an honorary doctorate by the university for her contribution to literature in Wales.

 Writing career

 Siân James twice won the Yorkshire Post Prize, for her first and second novels One Afternoon and Yesterday.
 One Afternoon was republished in 2023.
-Her third novel A Small Country, has come to be regarded as a classic of Anglo-Welsh literature.
+Her third novel, A Small Country, is regarded as a classic of Anglo-Welsh literature.
 In 2006, A Small Country was adapted as a Welsh-language TV series, Calon Gaeth, which won the 2007 Bafta Cymru award for Best Drama/Drama Serial for Television.

 James translated Kate Roberts's novel Y Byw Sy'n Cysgu into English as The Awakening.
 She also published a memoir, The Sky Over Wales, in 1997.
 In the same year, her short-story collection Not Singing Exactly won the Wales Book of the Year award.